Ratafar22/FIFA-21-Data-Cleaning-Using-R/README.md

 # FIFA-21-Data-Cleaning-Using-R
 ![](Football.jpg)

 While growing up, my favorite sport was football.
-Then at home, we watched the game together with my parents, siblings, and some other members of the family.
+Then at home, I watched the game together with my parents, siblings, and some other members of the family.
 The time spent together doing this was a memorable one.
 During my secondary school days, I was part of the team that represented my school in football games.
 Then I was good at being a keeper and sometimes I played as a midfielder :smile:.
 What a memory!

-In short my love for football made me jump on this data-cleaning challenge
+In short, my love for football made me jump on this data-cleaning challenge

 ## Background